-Why it’s awesome: Kapitan Keling Mosque is Georgetown’s biggest mosque.
+Why it’s awesome: Kapitan Keling Mosque – set in one of George Town’s central areas – is a gorgeous mosque.
 It was built in the early 19th century by some of the earliest Indian Muslim immigrants to Penang.
 Designed in an Indo-Moorish style, it also has Gothic and Roman elements.
 A golden dome sits atop the pale building with a high minaret alongside.
 There are typical Islamic details, such as calligraphy of passages from the Islamic holy book (the Quran), floral imagery, geometric patterns, and colourful stained glass.

 What to do there: Listen out for the lilting call to prayer, issued five times each day from the minaret by the muezzin calling the faithful.
 Walk along the sweeping path to reach the main building, complete with its glorious dome, passing elegant archways alongside.
 Look inside the prayer hall to see ornate prayer rugs scattered across the marble floor, rich traditional designs, and a beautiful chandelier.
 Do note that you should dress modestly to visit the mosque and will need to get permission to look inside if you are not from the Muslim faith.

-Why it’s awesome: While most people see Penang as synonymous with Georgetown and the island, there’s a whole bunch more to explore in the state’s mainland areas too.
+Why it’s awesome: While most people see Penang as synonymous with George Town with its UNESCO status, there’s a whole bunch more to explore in the state’s mainland areas too.
 Butterworth is the main town in mainland Penang and it has a variety of attractions and activities to keep you busy on a day trip.
-The tourist crowds are smaller than on the island and it’s a great place to immerse yourself in local life.
+If you’re wondering where to stay in Malaysia to explore Penang but still avoid the tourist life, Butterworth is a fine choice with some of Penangs best Airbnb’s available.
+Crowds are smaller than on the island and it’s a great place to immerse yourself in local life.
 The area boasts beaches, beautiful temples, lively markets, and more.